atkai/events_bag2h5/README.md

 # events_bag2h5
-We add implementations to covert from ROSbags to HDF5, and keep the original C++ code to convert event data from HDF5 to ROSbags.
+We add implementations to covert from ROSbags to HDF5.
+And we also keep the original C++ code to convert event data from HDF5 to ROSbags.
 More information about Installation and details about h52bag can be found in this repo 'https://github.com/tub-rip/events_h52bag'.

 # Installation